USA Customs Clearance Logo White

 Easier To Conduct Business With A Foreign Supplier

-As we stated above, the U.S has numerous free trade agreements with both of these countries, which makes conducting business a little easier.
-FTAs are indicators that two countries have good trade relations, which make importing and exporting from them less difficult.
+Another benefit of nearshoring is the reduced barriers to conducting business.
+As we stated above, the U.S. has numerous free trade agreements with both of these countries, which makes conducting business a little easier.
+FTAs are indicators that two or more countries have good trade relations, which make importing and exporting from them less difficult.

 Canada and Mexico are prevalent countries that the U.S. imports goods from, making them prime candidates for nearshoring.
-The table below reflects some U.S. import data from Mexico and Canada.
+The table below reflects data on U.S. imports from Mexico and Canada.

 U.S. Imports From Canada and Mexico (2019)